Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 ## Install Rstudio
 Go to [Rstudio](https://www.rstudio.com/products/rstudio/download/)
-Download the latest version for Ubuntu.
+Download the version for your Ubuntu version via the installer for supported platforms.

-Then in a terminal:
+Open Rstudio and try to install a package.
+For example, try to install tidyverse (this takes 10 minutes).

 ```
-sudo apt install gdebi-core
-sudo gdebi rstudio-xenial-1.1.463-amd64.deb # or whathever the file name is
+install.packages("tidyverse")
 ```

 If you can't install.packages(), try to unselect Tools/Global Options.../Packages/Use secure method for HTTP